stratumn/go-indigonode/README.md

 ## Traces

-Distributed tracing is available in Indigo Node but disabled by default.
+Distributed tracing is available in Stratumn Node but disabled by default.

 You can configure it in the `monitoring` section in `stratumn_node.core.config`.